Abstract art is for kids

 Because this is actually a positive.

 But I return to abstraction because I'm drawn to the exploration involved.
-It comes from the same place that children live in, and that's really my aim as I go into the studio: to leave behind, not all the learning I have, but to not let it constrain and constrict me.
+It comes from the same place that children live in, and that's really my aim as I go into the studio: not to leave behind all the learning I have, but not let it constrain and constrict me.
 Achieving that childlike state is an achievement.
 It means you can look at the world in awe and wonder and discovery.
 Look at that flower.
 Look at the way the sun hits it.
 I practice that every day.
 I practice being in awe.
 I practice gratitude.
 It's for my spiritual health, yes, but it's where I live in the studio.

 If this means I'm in the same league as Rothko, and Frankenthaler, and all the others about whom they say the same stuff, I'll take it.
 I don't think I'm quite there yet, but thank you for the compliment.